rycolab/website/content/authors/afra/_index.md

 - Teaching Assistants
 ---

-Afra is a second-year MSc student in computer science at ETH Zürich.
-Before joining ETH, she received her bachelor's in software engineering at Sharif University of Technology.
-She is working on a research project with Clara and Ryan.
-Her research interests include using machine learning for NLP tasks.
-She likes reading, hiking, and playing the piano in her spare time.
+Afra is a first-year doctoral fellow at [ETH AI center](https://ai.ethz.ch/), where she is advised by Ryan and [Elliott Ash](https://elliottash.com/).
+She is broadly interested in a variety of topics related to machine learning for NLP and social sciences.
+Before starting her Ph.D., she received her master’s in computer science at ETH Zürich and bachelor's in software engineering at Sharif University of Technology.
+In her spare time, she enjoys digital painting, reading and playing the piano.

 Native Language: Persian